Modular operads and the quantum open-closed homotopy algebra: Quantum open-closed Operad and related algebraic structures Quantum open-closed Operad and related algebraic structures

-The algebras over $\feyn{\oQOC}$, called quantum open-closed homotopy algebras, play the role in open-closed string theory similar to that of algebras over $\feyn{\oQC}$ and $\feyn{\oQO}$ in closed and open string theory respectively.
+The quantum open-closed homotopy algebras play the role in open-closed string theory similar to that of loop homotopy algebras (algebras over $\feyn{\oQC}$) and quantum $A_\infty$ algebras (algebras over $\feyn{\oQO}$) in closed and open string theory respectively.
 They correspond to the solutions of the consistency conditions on string vertices.
 The methods explained in this article allow making these consistency condition explicit in two ways:

-First, we can make the axioms of algebras over $\feyn{\oQOC}$ explicit in the spirit of Sections \ref{SECTLoopHomAlg} and \ref{SECTQuanAooAlg} using Theorem \ref{THMFTBiColour}.
-However, already the case of quantum $A_\infty$ algebras was too complicated for any reasonable further use.
+First, we can make the axioms of algebras over $\feyn{\oQOC}$ explicit in the spirit of Sections \ref{SECTLoopHomAlg} and \ref{SECAxiomsForQuantumAoo} using Theorem \ref{THMFTBiColour}.
+In this case, the algebra is given in terms of generating operations and relations, which directly reflect the combinatorics of the \emph{dual} of $\oQOC$.
 A sufficiently patient reader can do this on his own.

 Second, we can characterize the algebras over $\feyn{\oQOC}$ as solutions of certain master equation using an analogue of Barannikov's theory of Section \ref{SSECBarannikov}.
+The master equation directly reflects the combinatorics of $\oQOC$, hence the results are somewhat more intuitive then in the first case.
 Adapting the theory to the $2$-coloured case is easy and we just state the result, leaving details to the reader.